-Tenemba Anna Samaké, CEO of MBC Africa, was a jury for the 2019 Pitch AgriHack.
+Tenemba Anna Samaké, CEO of MBC Africa, was a member of the jury for the 2019 Pitch AgriHack.
 In this blog post, she shares her impressions of the contest - and why she believes it is important to support youth and women in agriculture.

 “What motivated me to work with agricultural small and medium-sized enterprises (SMEs), is their socio-economic impact.
 When you analyse agricultural value chains, you realise that a small company that transforms fonio can have positive repercussions on the lives of thousands of people.”
 Tenemba Anna Samaké has over 20 years of experience in commercial development of SMEs in Western Africa.
 She is convinced that agribusiness can create jobs for young generations, ensure food security and reduce poverty, particularly in rural areas.
 She currently runs Mobile Business Clinic (MBC) Africa, a consulting firm that provides services for companies to grow.
 MBC Africa organises “business clinics” in Ghana, Côte d’Ivoire and Mali.
 Following an in-depth diagnosis, selected SMEs are paired with a business coach who helps them implement a 12-month growth plan.
 The companies are subsequently put in contact with investors.